My approach.

 • LGBTQIA+

-• Trans, non-binary and gender non-conforming experience
+• Trans, non-binary, intersex and gender non-conforming experience

 • Neurodivergent questioning / identifying